flapjack/flapjack/README.md

     ----------      ----------       ----------

-- populator determines checks that need to occur, and puts jobs onto `jobs` tube
+- populator determines checks that need to occur, and puts checks onto `jobs` tube
   - populator fetches jobs from a database
+  - populator can be swapped out to get checks from a dsl or flat files
-- workers pop a job off the beanstalk, do job, put result onto `results` tube, re-add job to `jobs` tube with a delay.
+- workers pop a check off the beanstalk, perform check, put result onto `results` tube, re-add check to `jobs` tube with a delay.
-- notifier pops off `results` tube, notifies
+- notifier pops results off `results` tube, notifies as necessary